andreasoprani/audible-news-bot/audible-news-rs/README.md

 Future improvements:

+- batch log writing at the end of the execution flow.
 - batch book sending (leveraging async), timeouts from the telegram's API might be a problem.
 - switch to something more sane for storing books (e.g. DynamoDB).